Symposium “Stories of Michel Sittow’s Life and Art. Facts and Fables” REGISTRATION HAS ENDED!

 Friday, 14 September

-10.00–10.05 Welcome by Dr. Sirje Helme (director of the Art Museum of Estonia) and Kadi Polli (director of the Kumu Art Museum)
+10.00–10.05 Welcoming words by Dr. Sirje Helme (Director of the Art Museum of Estonia) and Kadi Polli (Director of the Kumu Art Museum)

 10.05–10.15 Introduction to the symposium by Greta Koppel (Art Museum of Estonia)

 10.15–10.45 Michel Sittow and the Netherlandish Portrait Tradition

 Till-Holger Borchert (Musea Brugge (Municipal Museums in Bruges))